-Brazilian authorities had pledged that a major overhaul of the city's waterways would be among the Olympics' most significant legacies.
-But the stench of raw sewage still greets travelers arriving at Rio's international airport.
+Brazilian authorities pledged that a major overhaul of the city’s waterways would be among the Olympics’ most significant legacies.
+But the stench of raw sewage still greets travelers arriving at Rio’s international airport.
 Prime beaches remain deserted because the surf is thick with putrid sludge, and periodic die-offs leave the Olympic lake littered with rotting fish.

-The AP's tests over five months found not one venue fit for swimming or boating, according to international experts, who say it's too late for a cleanup.
+Brazilian officials insist the waters will be safe, but the AP testing over five months found not one venue fit for swimming or boating, according to international experts, who say it’s too late for a cleanup.

 “What you have there is basically raw sewage,” said John Griffith, a marine biologist at the independent Southern California Coastal Water Research Project.
 Griffith examined the protocols, methodology and results of the AP tests.
 “It’s all the water from the toilets and the showers and whatever people put down their sinks, all mixed up, and it’s going out into the beach waters.”